deeplearninc/relaax_sample_apps/nips-learning-to-run/README.md

 * We assume you have RELAAX installed.

-* Start training with `relaax run -c da3c.yaml --show-ui -n 3`.
+* Start training with `relaax run -c dppo.yaml -n 4`.

 TODO: Does it converge?
 How long does it take to converge?
 What is target reward?